rippleFCL/bws-cache/README.md

 * `/key/<string:secret_key>`
 * `/reset`

-## Authorisation
+## Authentication

-bws-cache delegates authorisation to the BWS client library, rather than requiring a defined token for client authorisation.
+bws-cache delegates authentication to the BWS client library, rather than requiring a defined token for client authentication.

 A valid BWS access token should be passed as a bearer token in the `Authorization` header, as shown in the examples below.